 Results can be reported by:

 - State Electronic Notifiable Disease Surveillance System (SENDSS)

 - SENDSS is a web-based reporting system designed to collect information about notifiable diseases in Georgia.

-Click here for reporting instuctions.
-Click here for reporting speadsheet template.
+Click here for reporting instructions.
+Click here for reporting spreadsheet template.

 Data Submission Questions?
 Contact: